jonpeters/count-server/README.md

 ## Development server

 Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+The application will be available at `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.